 Subsequently, the patient was subjected to scrotal exploration, and an emergency right orchiectomy was done by another surgeon.
 Surgical findings indicated that it was not a testicular torsion after hernia surgery.
 However, pathology of the right testicle revealed infarction in the testis and epididymis.
 The testicular pain after the hernia repair surgery was misdiagnosed as testicular torsion due to the surgical mesh.

 In the above case study, the patient had reported testicular complications after hernia surgery.
 The primary treating surgeon had accidentally cut down the patient’s inferior epigastric vessels during the laparoscopic inguinal hernia surgery.

 When the patient reported pain in the testicles, as per the standard of care, the surgeon should have ordered a detailed diagnosis with a Color Doppler Ultrasonography.
 Instead, he just refilled the pain medication and asked the patient to follow up in one month.
 The issue was diagnosed by the physician when the patient was presented in the emergency room.
 Ultimately it ended up in orchiectomy.

 The medical negligence of the general surgeon during the hernia surgery and the failure to diagnose the complication on time caused medical complications in the patient.
-This resulted in loss of testicle from hernia surgery.
+This resulted in the loss of the testicle from hernia surgery.